CircuitQ: An open-source toolbox for superconducting circuits: Conclusion

 \section{Conclusion}

 We presented the core functionalities of CircuitQ.
 With the ability to derive a symbolic and numerical Hamiltonian from a superconducting circuit in an automated way, CircuitQ can serve as a toolbox for the community to analyze superconducting circuits.
-The input circuit can be a general superconducting circuit that combines Josephson junctions, linear inductances, and capacitances.
+The input circuit can be a general superconducting circuit that combines Josephson junctions, linear inductances and capacitances.
+An automated procedure to analyze superconducting circuits is a benefitial tool for the study of superconducting circuits within the context of quantum information.
+Apart from the application to computing, superconducting circuits can be also used as a platform in other areas of application like sensing~\cite{danilin_quantum_2021} or studying thermodynamics~\cite{kerremans_probabilistically_2022}.

-While the toolbox is currently limited to the computation of few-node circuits, future work will address the optimization of speed and scalability.
+While the toolbox is currently limited to the computation of few-node circuits, future work should address the optimization of speed and scalability.
+As an example, on a conventional personal computer, it took below $1$\,s to initialize an instance of the transmon circuit and calculate the lowest $10$ eigenstates and eigenvalues of the numerical Hamiltonian for subsystem matrix dimensions $40$ and $80$, while for the 0-$\pi$-Qubit, it took around $72$\,s for a subsystem dimension $40$ and around $105$ s for a subsystem dimension $80$, still with lacking accuracy as described in the section~\ref{sec:demonstration}.
 A key feature of CircuitQ is its dynamic implementation in the charge and flux basis.
 At the moment, the variables that are quantized are always the node variables of the circuit graph.
 For some circuits, it is crucial to perform a variable transformation prior to quantization.
-Adding a suitable transformation will be an important development step towards the goal of increasing the calculation speed.
+Adding a suitable transformation would represent an important development step towards the goal of increasing the calculation speed.
 Another improvement can be made by implementing hierarchical diagonalization such as discussed in reference~\cite{kerman_efficient_2020}.
 In addition, the toolbox is written in a modular fashion that allows for extensions towards time-dependent simulations.

-Thanks to the general functionality, the possibility to include charge and flux offsets as well as the the incorporation of noise estimates, CircuitQ can serve as a versatile tool for the design of superconducting qubits.
-Adding more noise channels, especially estimates for the $T_2$ time, would be an important future addition to the software.
+Thanks to the general functionality, the possibility to include charge and flux offsets, as well as the the incorporation of noise estimates, CircuitQ can serve as a versatile tool for the design of superconducting qubits.
+Adding more noise channels, especially estimates for the dephasing time, would be an important future addition to the software.
+Moreover, adding the possibility to incorporate external impedances as circuit elements would allow to estimate noise from first principles~\cite{burkard_multilevel_2004}.